felipejoribeiro/my-dev-environment/list_of_actions.md

 For that we may follow this tutorial from YouCompleteMe.
 Just execute the shell file in this directory.
 It can be called from other scripts or it can be implemented in other program.
 It is in "clone_compile_install_vim.sh"

+# The neovim editor is magnificent.
+I installed the Neovim editor and this was awesome.
+The alt key is functional now and things are great with the asynchronous stuff.
+New very important file init.vim.
+It is located in .config/nvim with other great things to keep in the radar.
+Ale, jedi, everything works great.
+Great Markdown support too